evroon/github-pycharm/README.md

 # GitHub PyCharm
-Opens GitHub files in PyCharm.
+This add-on adds buttons to GitHub pages that allow you to open files directly in PyCharm.

 ![preview](icons/preview.png)